emelocoton189/uxd-research-repo/case-studies/01-nsf.md

 It felt risky.
 The kind of suggestion that could easily be misinterpreted as scope creep or over-engineering.
 But instead of shutting it down, my Lead said, “Show me.”

-I sketched rough wireframes—just enough to illustrate another question forming in the back of my mind: If the work is bigger, what would it actually take to make it feel smaller for the user?
+I sketched rough enough wireframes to illustrate another question forming in the back of my mind: If the work is bigger, what would it actually take to make it feel smaller for the user?
 Reduced clicks.
 A flow that could handle complexity.
 A system that didn’t collapse under the weight of its own purpose.

 When we took the reframed vision to the PM, I expected polite resistance.
 Instead, they leaned in.
 They saw the gap.
 They agreed the user needed something more substantial.